 - 1) Use basic results in probability;

 - 2) Construct confidence intervals;

 - 3) Test hypotheses including the use of t-tests and ANOVA;

-- 4) Choose correct statistical tests:
+- 4) Choose correct statistical tests;

 - 5) Use parametric techniques to treat data sets;

-- 6) Use regression techniques;
+- 6) Use regression techniques:

 - 6) Use statistical software to deal with large data sets.

-Assignment 1 (20%) Assignment 2 (10%)
+Coursework 1 (6%) Coursework 2 (7%) Coursework 3 (7%) Laboratory 1 (10%)

-Assessment Description: Component 1 is a written closed book examination to take place at the end of the module.
-Component 2 is formed of a number of coursework assignments along with participation in classes during the semester.
-The assignments will develop skills in problem solving and applying techniques to real world problems.
-Component 3 is formed of a computing based controlled test to assess skills in the use of computers to investigate and analyse real world problems."
+Assessment Description: Examination: A closed book examination to take place at the end of the module.

+Courseworks 1-3: This coursework will develop skills in problem solving, applying techniques to real world problems and understanding the use of computers to investigate problems.

+Lab Assessment: Computing based controlled assessment to assess skills in the use of computers to investigate and analyse real world problems.

-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: For the coursework assignments, students will receive feedback in the form of marks, model solutions, overall feedback on the cohort performance, and some individual comments on their work.

 For the exam, students will receive feedback in the form of marks and overall feedback on the cohort performance.
 Further, individualised feedback, can be provided upon request.